What are the services in Android systems and when are they used?

 There are two values:

-If this value is used and does not hold the service in the built-in state when the service is stopped.
+Suppose this value is used and does not hold the service in the built-in state when the service is stopped.
 Holds the service in the build state after stopping when the startService is called.
 This option is used for services that have done a temporary job and do not need to repeat it.

 Note that this value is kept in the built-in state after the service is stopped.
 This means that the onCreate and onStartCommand methods will be executed immediately.
-The value of intent is in this null.
+The value of Intent is in this null.

 According to the explanations provided in the previous section, we choose the second type in this project.